 The cost of augmented reality development is directly related to the number of hours needed to complete each of the AR app components.

 With the average AR development rate of $80-$120 per hour, the cost of augmented reality development for each platform, depending on the complexity of its functionality will be in the range of $58,400-$87,600.

 We believe that, for a restaurant business, a delivery AR app is a must-have.
 People tend to spend more and more time with their smartphones relying on them in almost all spheres of their lives.
 Adding your icon to their screens will increase your reach and recognition.

 As you can see from the example of Domino’s Pizza AR app, a food delivery augmented reality app can be as technology-packed as it can possibly get.

 By the way, right now Domino’s is experimenting with the voice recognition feature in its mobile augmented reality app, so quite soon we may be able to order our dinner without even touching the phone.

 Technology can be made to serve any purpose turning ordinary experiences into something new and unique.
 As we just saw, even such advanced tools as augmented reality can enhance food ordering.
 Let your imagination run free – and we can help you turn it into reality.

-If you are interested in AR and need somebody to consult you on augmented reality mobile app development, you should contact a reliable and experienced augmented reality technology company.
+If you are interested in AR and need somebody to consult you on augmented reality application development, you should contact a reliable and experienced augmented reality app development company.